gokulkrishh/tensorflow-find-object/README.md

 1. [Tensorflow](https://js.tensorflow.org/) js library.
 2. Used a tensorflow model called [mobilenet](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md) to predict.
-3. Used media stream API with canvas to capture and give to tensorflow prediction model mobilenet.
+3. Used media stream API with canvas to capture and give it to mobilenet model.

-### Problems I faced using creating this demo
+### Problems I faced

 * Got minification error in TensorJS from webpack uglify plugin.
 * In safari browser in iOS devices, media stream API wont work unless you add `facingMode = "environment";` in constraints object passed to `getUserMedia` API.